Period time? Femtech app Clue launches on Fitbit’s Ionic smartwatch

 Fitbit started selling its smartwatch in October for $300.
 This is the company’s first ever smartwatch, sporting GPS, heart rate monitoring technology, and support for Fitbit Pay, among other features.
 The watch provides access to more than 400 apps and clock faces and is compatible across most Android, iOS, and Windows phones.

 Clue users can feed their Fitbit activity, sleep, weight, nutrition, and heart rate data into the Clue app to help improve cycle predictions.
-Fitbit’s 25 million user base will surely give a good boost to Clue, which currently has five million users across 190 countries.
+Fitbit’s 25 million user base will surely give a good boost to Clue, which currently has 5 million users across 190 countries.
 The Clue app is free and is available in 15 languages.

 When asked whether Clue has plans to become a contraceptive app, Tin was very clear: